Salivary Glands Long Essays

 • The torturous course of Wharton’s duct

-• Higher calcium and phosphate level e Position of the gland
+• Higher calcium and phosphate levels e Position of the gland

 Question 4.
 Mucocele.